JuliaLang/julia/doc/src/manual/style-guide.md

 ## Be careful with extending functions from other packages

-As an addition to the note on type piracy, extending methods in Base or other packages should be limited in cases where the newly added method is internal.
-In such cases, consider to create a local function.
+As an addition to the note on type piracy, extending methods in Base or other packages should be limited in cases where the newly added method is used only internally.
+In such cases, consider to create a local function when that is easy to do.
 This has the benefit that avoids the risk of causing method invalidations in earlier compiled methods, makes it easier to readers and static analysis tools to match method definitions to method calls and avoids causing runtime dispatches in other places.

 ## Be careful with type equality